-- 30. The following Council policies, strategies and bylaws were considered: - Alignment with and consideration of the principles of the Vision Beyond 2050. - Ten Year Plan 2018-2028 strategic framework contributing to efficient and effective infrastructure and a responsive organisation - Traffic and Parking Bylaw 2018 as existing regulation - Parks and Open Spaces Strategy 2017 - QLDC Disability Policy - 31.
-The recommended option is consistent with the principles set out in the named policy/policies. - 32.
-This matter is not included in the Ten Year Plan/Annual Plan as a specific activity and can be delivered within general infrastructure management activities.
+- 29. The following Council policies, strategies and bylaws were considered: - Reference alignment with and consideration of the principles of the Vision Beyond 2050: Our Vision and Mission - QLDC

+- 2021-2031 Long Term Plan strategic framework contributing to efficient and effective infrastructure and a responsive organisation - Traffic and Parking Bylaw 2018 as existing regulation - Parks and Open Spaces Strategy 2021 - The QLDC Disability Policy - 30.
+The recommended option is consistent with the principles set out in the named policies. - 31.
+This matter is not included in the Long Term Plan/Annual Plan.